 More Information top

 Join the Mercedes-Benz Club of America.
-It's often free, as many dealers offer discounts to members which more than pays your dues each year.
+Even if you don't like the magazine, many dealers offer discounts to members, so memberships usually more than pays for itself.